Key West: Ernest Hemingway house

 Legend has it that Ernest Hemingway wrote part of A Farewell to Arms while living above the showroom of a Key West Ford dealership at 314 Simonton Street while awaiting delivery of a Ford Model A roadster purchased by the uncle of his wife Pauline in 1928.

 Hardware store owner Charles Thompson introduced him to deep-sea fishing.
 Among the group who went fishing was Joe Russell (also known as Sloppy Joe).
-Russell was reportedly the model for Freddy in To Have and Have Not.
+Some scholars believe Russell was the model for Freddy in To Have and Have Not.
 The group had nicknames for each other, and Hemingway wound up with "Papa".